IIIF/api/metadata_api/metadata_1.1.md

 {scheme}://{host}/{prefix}/{identifier}/canvas/{name}.json
 ```

-The Canvas represents an individual page and acts as a central point for different content resources to be associated with it, or with part of it as appropriate.
+The Canvas represents an individual page or view and acts as a central point for laying out the different content resources that make up the display.
 The {name} parameter must uniquely distinguish the canvas from all other canvases in the object.
 As with Sequences, the name should not begin with a number.
 Suggested patterns are "f1r" or "p1".

 Every Canvas must have a label to display, such as "page 1", a height and a width as integers.
 A Canvas is a two dimensional rectangular space with an aspect ratio that represents a single logical view of some part of the physical item, and the aspect ratio is given with the height and width properties.
 This allows resources to be associated with specific parts of the Canvas, rather than the entire space.
 It is recommended that if there is (at the time of implementation) a single image that depicts the page, then the dimensions of the image are used as the dimensions of the Canvas for simplicity.
 If there are multiple full images, then the dimensions of the largest image should be used.
 If the largest image's dimensions are less than 1200 pixels on either edge, then the Canvas's dimensions should be double that of the image.
-Developers must be aware that this is not always the case, such as in the examples presented, and instead scale images into the space represented by the Canvas.
+Developers must be aware that this is not always the case, such as in the examples presented, and instead must scale images into the space represented by the Canvas.

 Image resources, and only image resources, are included in the "images" section of the Canvas.
 These are linked via Annotations, used to associate the image Content resource with the Canvas.
 Other content, such as transcriptions, video, audio or commentary, is provided via external Annotation Lists referenced in the "otherContent" section.
 The value of both of these must be a list, even if there is only one entry.
 Both are optional, in the situation that there is no additional information associated with the Canvas.
 Note well that the items in the "otherContent" list may be either an object with an "@id" property or a string.
 In the case of a string, this is the URI of the annotation list and the type of "sc:AnnotationList" can be inferred.

+In a "paged" sequence, presented in a book viewing modality, the first Canvas is defined as a single up -- the cover, or first recto page.
+Thereafter, the Canvases represent the sides of the leaves, and hence may be presented two up as an opening of the book.
+If there are Canvases which are in the Sequence but would break this ordering, then they must have the viewingHint of "non-paged".
+Similarly if the first Canvas is not a single up, it must be marked as "non-paged" or an empty Canvas added before it.

 Canvases may be dereferenced separately from the Manifest via their URIs, and the following representation information should be returned.
 This information should be embedded within the Sequence file, as per the previous section.